JetAudio

-JetAudio for Android is available as a free, “Basic” version and a paid “Plus” version, which removed advertising banners and provides more bands and the ability to display unsynchronized lyrics to the music.

-JetAudio offers functions such as: music and video playback, metadata editing, CD ripping and burning, data conversion, sound recording and Internet radio broadcasting.
+JetAudio offers functions such as music and video playback, metadata editing, CD ripping and burning, data conversion, sound recording, and Internet radio broadcasting.
 It also includes numerous sound effects.

 The commercial “Plus VX” version of the application includes unlocked sound enhancement algorithms and a wide range of file format support, as well as the ability to transcode more than 30 seconds of video files.